 YMMV: She-Ra: Princess of Power

-- Crowning Music of Awesome: The epic opening theme music - "I am Sheee-raaaaa!"
+- Awesome Music: The epic opening theme music - "I am Sheee-raaaaa!"

 - Ensemble Darkhorse: Shadow Weaver and Sea Hawk.
 The later becoming the fan preferred boyfriend for She-Ra

 - Girl-Show Ghetto: Interestingly avoided; most of the male audience who watched He-Man also watched She-Ra.
 But on the other hand girls didn't suddenly start liking She-Ra just because the main character was a girl.
 The toy line, however, didn't fare as well (see below).

 - Fridge Logic: In the episode Small Problems, a Horde scientist tells Bow, who's disguised as a Horde Inspector, that he'd developed the enlarging formula before he developed the shrinking formula, but that Hordak didn't want to make the Rebels bigger.
 Why Hordak never thought of using the enlarging formula to make his own troops bigger, probably just illustrates how dumb Hordak actually is.

 - Misaimed Marketing: Toys were advertised more like Barbie than for an ass-kicking heroine.